openshift/origin-server/plugins/dns/route53/README.md

-# Openshift Origin Dynamic DNS plugin for Amazon Web Services Route 53
+# OpenShift Origin Dynamic DNS plugin for Amazon Web Services Route 53

 This package is a Dynamic DNS plugin for OpenShift Origin.